oevkaya/datafest_UoE/content/sponsors.md

 <img style="width:400px;float: left;padding-right:20px" src="/logos/CfS_2col_cmyk.jpg">

 [Centre for Statistics](https://centreforstatistics.maths.ed.ac.uk/) unites data-driven researchers from across Edinburgh.
 The Centre promotes Statistics and its applications, the development and application of novel statistical techniques, and it leads the organization of a variety of Statistics-related events, such as David Finney Lectures, Statistics Afternoons, and Research Days.
 The Centre has more than 70 members from a variety of data-driven fields, and it has a Statistical Consultancy Unit providing bespoke consultancy and training.

 <br><br><br>

+[The Bayes Centre](https://www.ed.ac.uk/bayes) is the University of Edinburgh's Innovation Hub for Data Science and Artificial Intelligence.
+The technical strengths brought together in the Bayes Centre build on world-leading academic excellence in the mathematical, computational, engineering, and natural sciences in the University of Edinburgh's College of Science and Engineering.
+The Bayes Centre offers a new kind of collaborative, multidisciplinary proving ground where we develop innovative technological solutions for the benefit of society.

+<br><br><br>

+[Maxwell Institute for Mathematical Sciences](https://www.maxwell.ac.uk/) combines mathematical research and graduate training in the School of Mathematics at the University of Edinburgh and the Departments of Mathematics and of Actuarial Mathematics and Statistics at Heriot-Watt University.
+The Maxwell Institute builds on the long history of collaboration between the three departments, best exemplified by the establishment and continued operation of the International Centre for Mathematical Sciences (ICMS).

+<br><br><br>

+[Actuarial Mathematics & Statistics Department at the Heriot-Watt University](https://www.hw.ac.uk/uk/schools/mathematical-computer-sciences/departments/actuarial-maths-statistics.htm) is a world-leading centre of teaching and research in actuarial mathematics, financial mathematics, risk management, probability and statistics.
+Heriot-Watt was the first in the UK to offer a specialised programme in actuarial mathematics.
+Their BSc and MSc actuarial programmes are all fully accredited by the Institute and Faculty of Actuaries (IFoA).
+Their full suite of undergraduate programmes is accredited by the Royal Statistical Society.

+<br><br><br>